PassaEP/INDE577/supervised_learning/logistic_reg/README.md

 ### Coefficients

-The coefficients $$ w_1, w_2, \ldots, w_n $$ represent the influence of each input feature on the log-odds of the positive class.
+The coefficients $w_1, w_2, \ldots, w_n$ represent the influence of each input feature on the log-odds of the positive class.
 Positive coefficients indicate a positive association with the positive class, while negative coefficients indicate a negative association.

 ## Advantages